neuralbertatech/openComp2019/README.md

  Connected
  Streaming
 ```
- If you do not try running again.
+ If it doesn't work, try running again.

  Then, with the muse on your head, open a new terminal `Command + t`